dfinity/interface-spec/spec/index.md

         principal = bytes .size (0..29)
         tagged<t> = #6.55799(t) ; the CBOR tag

+-   `/subnet/<subnet_id>/metrics` (blob)

+     A list of subnet wide metrics related to this subnet's current usage and/or performance.
+It can be a CBOR encoded struct containing a set of metrics, like number of canisters on subnet, memory used by the subnet, cycles burned by the subnet etc.

 :::note

 Because this uses the lexicographic ordering of princpials, and the byte distinguishing the various classes of ids is at the *end*, this range by construction conceptually includes principals of various classes.
 This specification needs to take care that the fact that principals that are not canisters may appear in these ranges does not cause confusion.